- Animal Control

 - Scrap the trap

-The Human Society of the United States(HSUS) offer information and help on wildlife and wildlife problems:
+The Human Society of the United States(HSUS) offers information and help on wildlife and wildlife problems:

 - Canada Geese